-Crown License Total Area (Acres) Allowable Annual Cut 2007-2012 (m3) % of AAC for Fraser Papers' Use % of AAC Sub-licensed #9 1.313.000 1.139.846 17% 83%
+Crown License Total Area Allowable Annual Cut % of AAC for Twin % of AAC (Acres) 2007-2012 (m 3) Rivers' Use Sub-licensed #9 1,313,000 1,139,846 17% 83%

 Acadian provides various services related to approximately 1.3 million acres of the NB Crown Lands subject to the Crown Timber License in the Province of New Brunswick at the direction of Twin Rivers and in a manner consistent with the way that the Crown Timber License has been managed for over 25 years.
 Twin Rivers acquired the Crown Lands Services Agreement with Acadian from Fraser Papers, which has a term consistent with the term of the Crown Timber License held by Twin Rivers, whereby Acadian will provide various administrative and operating services to assist Twin Rivers in managing the Crown Timber License.
-Under the terms of this agreement, Twin Rivers is responsible for paying a royalty fee (a charge for wood in \$/m3 that varies based on species and product type) and a levy fee (calculated in \$/m3 for silviculture spending that differs for softwood and hardwood for remedial silviculture spending) is administered by Acadian for the volume harvested on the License.
+Under the terms of this agreement, Twin Rivers is responsible for paying a royalty fee (a charge for wood in \$/m3 that varies based on species and product type) and a levy fee (calculated in \$/m3 for silviculture spending that differs for softwood and hardwood for remedial silviculture spending) is administered by Acadian for the volume harvested on the Crown Timber License.
 Acadian will assist by collecting such amounts from sub-licensees.
 See "Principal Agreements - Crown Lands Services Agreement".